hugolopesgoncalves/ObsidianBlog/notions cours tryhackme/cours réseau/LAN/LAN INTRODUCTION.md

 the adress used to identify the start of a network : the network adress

-the adress to identify a device within
+the adress to identify a device within a network : the host adress

+the name to identify the device responsible to send datas to another network : gateway